cuba/PiuPiu/README.md

 *Pun not indended (honestly)*

-Now lets decode our object somewhere else.
+Now lets move the part of the future that decodes our object to another method.
 This way, our business logic is not mixed up with our serialization logic.
 One of the great thing about using futures is that we can return them!
-So now we can move the serialization part of our logic somewhere else without heavy restructuring of our code.

-If we have the following method,
+Lets create a method similar to this:

 ```swift
 private func getPosts() -> ResponseFuture<[Post]> {